 Investors commonly offer cash when buying homes to either flip or rent out.
 High-volume investors tend to buy and sell homes frequently, so they’re likely to have the kind of cash on hand that allows for paying out of pocket rather than having to secure a mortgage loan for each purchase.

 Homebuyers who are downsizing may be inclined to pay cash.
-While the size of a home doesn’t necessarily dictate its value, it’s not uncommon for the sale of a large house to yield enough profit to turn around and purchase a smaller property without the fuss of financing.
+While the size of a home doesn’t qanecessarily dictate its value, it’s not uncommon for the sale of a large house to yield enough profit to turn around and purchase a smaller property without the fuss of financing.

 Additionally, buyers who are backed by a cash-purchase product can present a very attractive cash offer on a home they love.
 HomeLight Cash Offer, for example, gives qualified buyers the power of cash by making an offer on your behalf — even if you still have a home to sell, and even if you actually will need financing.